RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 .. figure:: Figures/firstsplit.png
    :align: center

-   The First Pivot Value for a Quick Sort
+   Figure 12: The First Pivot Value for a Quick Sort